kalebinn/IntroToNano/README.md

 # IntroToNano
-Mathematica code in Introduction to NanoElectronics course
+Mathematica code in Introduction to NanoElectronics course.
+Please use the PDF files to view the actual code.
+You can also download the .nb files if you want to run it on your own computer.

 **Chapter 9 - Energy Levels in Quantum Wires and Quantum Dots**